visheshnarayan/oil-futures-event-arbitrage/README.md

 ### Limitations

 - While the "Pep" paper provides a strong theoretical basis, definitively proving causality between specific transfer deficits and oil price movements remains challenging due to the complexity of global oil markets.
 - The analysis period for the core alignment with the "Pep" paper is 2003-2019.
 Market structures and behaviors can evolve.
-(However, your testing on recent data helps mitigate this).
 - The list of oil-financed clubs, while significant, is not exhaustive.

 ### Suggestions for Future Research